jstetich/LCWMD_Monitoring/Derived_Data/Make_Daily_Summaries.md

 value of zero for precipitation, and including the value “T” as the first element in PRCPattr.

-A total of 140 samples have the minimum value of measured rainfall of 0.3 mm.
+A total of 140 samples have the minimum value of measured rainfall of `r m/10` mm.
 (Reading the metadata, that value corresponds to converting 1/100th of an inch to mm \(0.254mm = 2.54(cm/inch)(10mm/cm) /100\), and rounding).
 A higher frequency of observations, 385 of them, were recoded as having trace amounts of rainfall.